modelscope/FunASR/docs/community_growth_20k.md

 - Keep 5-10 `good first issue` tasks ready for contributors.
 - Thank external contributors in release notes.

+Daily maintainer loop:

+- Check open issues and PRs in `modelscope/FunASR`, `FunAudioLLM/Fun-ASR`, `FunAudioLLM/SenseVoice`, and `modelscope/FunClip`.
+- Prioritize blockers that stop a first transcription, an API server launch, a WebSocket deployment, or a model download.
+- Keep external ecosystem PRs unblocked, especially integrations in high-visibility AI, agent, workflow, ASR, and video repositories.
+- Turn repeated answers into docs or examples before closing the loop.
+- Keep actionable issues labelled as `good first issue`, `help wanted`, or `ready for PR` so contributors can help without guessing.

 ## Workstream 5: External proof

 - Publish reproducible benchmark scripts and raw configuration for the 184-file benchmark.
 - Encourage users to share production stories, dashboards, public demos, or benchmark notes through the showcase issue template.
 - Add third-party integrations and community projects to README when they are maintained and runnable.
 - Keep citations and paper links visible for researchers.
+- Track and unblock integrations in Hugging Face Transformers, inference runtimes, agent frameworks, workflow tools, video tools, and speech-recognition libraries.

 ## Tracking cadence